 There are two air quality monitoring stations in Thurston County that monitor fine particulates and ozone.
-The region's air quality has met national air quality standards for the last decade.
+According to Thurston Regional Planning Council, the region's air quality has continued to meet national air quality standards for the last 15 years, with both Ozone and PM{2.5} pollution levels being below the national standard.
 Burning information and air quality reports are regularly available through ORCAA.